citizenparker/in-the-trenches/notes.md

 (idea: keep faction face-down until it is first used?)

 #### For Example
-**Muskovy (Russia)** - Mass Mobilization - For two actions, you may draw 3 cards.
+**Muskovy (Russia)** - Mass Mobilization - For two actions, you may draw 3 cards. (deep red)

 **Rivienne (France)** - Valor & Sacrifice - For one action, you may trash a card from your hand.
-If you do so, take a played friendly into hand.
+If you do so, take a played friendly into hand. (blue)

 **Unterhaudt (Germany)** - Power & Strength - When dominating, you may grant one friendly +1 value.
-After this action, trash that friendly.
+After this action, trash that friendly. (mustard)

 **Welland (England)** - A Kingdom United - All your face down cards have value four.
-You may play any card face down as a four strength, no cost, no effect card.
+You may play any card face down as a four strength, no cost, no effect card. (green)